About Flat Fee Model

 A flat-fee advisor is defined as a financial advisor who:

-• Provides both financial planning and investment management services for that fee; and
+• Provides both financial planning and investment management services for one set fee; and

 • May also be referred to as a “fixed-fee advisor.”